-(4) Internal Audit Update (Information Item:
+3. Internal Audit Committee/Internal Audit Plan (Information Item):

-Mr. Lucas provided an update on the 2020-2022 Internal Audit Plan.
-He provided a summary report of activities since the last Audit Committee meeting and a spreadsheet of the Internal Audit Plan by email in advance of the meeting (Attachment D).
-Mr. Lucas stated that, since the last Audit Committee meeting, two audit reports had been finalized and issued to management, two other reports have been drafted and issued to management, and that three audits are in various stages of progress and are expected to be completed in next month or so.
-Mr. Lucas also reviewed the 2020-2022 Internal Audit Plan in Excel format showing what stages the FY21 audits were at based on the codes shown on the plan.
-He noted that all of the FY21 audits were completed or in progress and that the remaining audits on the plan were scheduled to be performed in FY22.
+Mr. Robert Lucas provided an update on the 2020-2022 Internal Audit Plan (Attachment D).
+He provided a summary report of activities since the last Audit Committee meeting and a spreadsheet of the Internal Audit Plan by email in advance of the meeting.
+Mr. Lucas stated that, since the last Audit Committee meeting, two audits had been completed with draft audit reports issued to management, two other reports are still being discussed with management, and three audits are in various stages of progress.

+Mr. Lucas also reviewed the 2020-2022 Internal Audit Plan in Excel format showing what stages the FY21-22 audits were at based on the codes shown on the plan.

 Lastly, Mr. Lucas reviewed with the Committee the Internal Audit Follow Up Matrix on which the audit comments, recommendations, and management's action plans are tracked.
 The matrix had also been distributed to the Committee members by email in advance of the meeting.
-He reminded the Committee members of the color coding used on the spreadsheet to denote the status of management's actions plans.
-Mr. Lucas noted a number of action plans remain in progress (highlighted in yellow), or for which more than a year has passed since the original target date for the agreed upon actions (highlighted in red).
+He reviewed the status of the audit comments for which management action plans are not yet fully addressed.
+He reviewed these comments with Committee members based on the color coding used on the spreadsheet to denote the status of management's actions plans.
+Mr. Lucas noted a number of action plans remain which are in progress (highlighted in yellow), or for which more than a year has passed since the original target date for the agreed upon actions (highlighted in red).
+Mr. Lucas noted that he expected some of the actions to have more attention now that the returnto-campus activities have been accomplished.